 - 2 cloves garlic, crushed

-- 6 c. butternut squash, peeled, seeded and cut into 1” cubes
+- 6 cups diced butternut squash (peeled, seeded and cut into 1” cubes)

 - salt and pepper to taste

 - 284 gram package frozen chopped spinach, well drained (or similar size)

 - 2 cups 2% cottage cheese (500 mL)

 - ¼ cup fresh grated parmesan cheese